andersmurphy/andersmurphy-blog/resources/posts/2019-04-05-clojure-contains-and-some.md

 Title: Clojure: contains? and some

 Checking for containment, whether a collection contains an item, is a common task in software development.
+This post covers the ways you can check for containment in Clojure.

 ### Contains?